 The Alexis typewriter is a superb example of a unique typewriter from the ‘Wild West’ of typewriters during the 1880s & 1890s when all sorts of ingenious designs came forth.
 Some ideas were better than others though and there were many successes and failures.

-At 16″ wide the Alexis typewriter is quite imposing and is handsomely mounted on a beautiful wooden base.
+At 16″ wide, the Alexis typewriter is quite imposing on its beautiful wooden base.
 The long lever for typing, with ALEXIS TYPEWRITER cast onto its surface, is most impressive and helps give the Alexis its distinctive look.

-This typewriter uses a rubber membrane (1″ x 7″) that has the characters molded onto its surface in two rows, one for lowercase and one for uppercase characters (see patent detail below).
-The membrane is held in a carrier (centre, top of typewriter with a vertical moving handle and pointer) that is moved back and forth to select the characters.
-It is a mystery why the index plate has little square pieces of paper like material for the character positions and no evidence of printed characters on the celluloid surface underneath.
-To type, the long lever is pushed down to imprint the characters onto the paper, which passes flat and straight through the carriage underneath.
+This typewriter uses a rubber membrane (1″ x 7″) that has the characters molded onto its surface in two rows, one for lowercase and one for uppercase characters.
+The membrane is held in the carriage (seen centre, top of typewriter, with a moving handle and a small pointer) that is moved back and forth to select the characters.
+To type, one selects the character with the pointer on the carriage and then the long lever is pushed down to imprint the characters onto the paper.
+The paper passes flat and straight underneath the carriage (see third image below).

 Here is an abridged passage from a 1974 Alexis newspaper article which sheds some light on the Alexis Typewriter Company.